metagenomics/submg/README.md

 If your bins are the result of dereplicating data from a single assembly you can use submg as described above.
 If your bins are the result of dereplicating data from multiple different assemblies, you need to split them based on which assembly they belong to.
 You then run submg seperately for each assembly (together with the corresponding set of bins).

 # Bin Contamination above 100 percent
 When calculating completeness and contamination of a bin with tools like [CheckM](https://github.com/Ecogenomics/CheckM), contamination values above 100% can occur.
 [Usually, this is not an error](https://github.com/Ecogenomics/CheckM/issues/107).
-However, the ENA API will refuse to accept bins with contamination values above 100%.
-This issue is unrelated to submg, but to avoid partial submissions submg will refuse to work if such a bin is present in the dataset.
-If you have bins with contamination values above 100% you can either leave them out by removing them from your dataset or manually set the contamination value to 100% in the `BINS_QUALITY_FILE` file you provide to submg.
+However, the ENA API will refuse to accept bins with contamination values above 100%. submg will automatically exclude bins with contamination values above 100% from the submission.
+If you _need_ to submit such (presumably low quality) bins, you need to manually set the contamination value to 100 in the 'QUALITY_FILE' you provide under the bins section.

 # Support
 submg is being actively developed.
 Please use the github [issue tracker](https://github.com/ttubb/submg/issues) to report problems.
 A [discussions page](https://github.com/ttubb/submg/discussions) is available for questions, comments and suggestions.